This post may contain affiliate links. Read the full disclosure here.

 Sure, some need more than others, but even those that grow on the rainforest floor are hoping someday to grow around that tree trunk and emerge, blinking, above the canopy.

-They have no desire to live out their life slowly rotting in your dark, sterile bathroom.
+They have no desire to live out their life slowly rotting in your dark, cold bathroom.

 That being said, those plants that wouldn’t receive much natural light in the wild can survive in the darkest corners of your house for a while.